-These 5 ingredient parsnip waffles are going to become your new favorite savory waffle recipe!
-They are so easy to make, taste amazing and are perfect for breakfast, brunch or dinner!
+These 5 ingredient parsnip are so easy to make, taste amazing and are perfect for breakfast, brunch or dinner!
 These savory parsnip waffles are gluten free, grain free, paleo, Whole30 and only take 10 minutes and need 5 ingredients!

 Savory waffles can be served with sweet or savory toppings.
 Here are some of my favorites:

-- Salad greens (with this creamy garlic sauce drizzled on top)
+- Salad greens (with creamy balsamic dressing drizzled on top)

 - Chopped tomatoes

 - Smoked salmon

 - Crumbled bacon